This page provides information about the governance structure of the University.

-The University of Leeds (as it is formally and legally known) is an independent corporation established by Royal Charter.
-Its objects, powers and framework of governance are set out in the Charter and its supporting statutes, amendments to which must be approved by the Privy Council.
+The University of Leeds is an independent corporation established by Royal Charter.
+The University's objects, powers and framework of governance are set out in the Charter and its supporting statutes, amendments to which must be approved by the Privy Council.

 - corporate strategy, plans and budgets